v5.0 / 2026-04-07

 Players manage fleets of starships, and attempt to blast each other into protons.
 Ships are represented by counters on the map, and by corresponding ship sheets representing their states and capabilities.

-On the map, each ship is represented by a ship counter, which is located inside a particular hex, and which must always face one of its adjacent hexes.
-Each ship also has a vector counter, also placed inside a nearby hex, which represents the location of the ship after movement if the ship executes no maneuvers.
+The space map is represented by a 2D hexfield, a concession to tabletop gaming.
+On the map, each ship is represented by a Ship Counter, which is located inside a particular hex, and which must always face one of its adjacent hexes.
+Each ship also has a Vector Counter (though two are used for convenience during movement), also placed inside a nearby hex, which represents the location of the ship after movement if the ship executes no maneuvers.

-A ship's sheet lists its systems: hull, weapons, and internal systems.
-Each of a ship's systems is listed as a collection of boxes, each representing one damage point (DP).
-Most systems also have a rating, which represents its functional capacity; this is usually denoted by the left-most (undamaged) number inside the system's DP boxes.
+The details of each ship are tracked on its Ship Sheet, which lists its Systems: hull, weapons, and various internal systems.
+Each of a ship's systems is listed as a collection of boxes, each representing one Damage Point (DP).
+Most systems also have a Rating, which represents its functional capacity; this is usually denoted by the left-most (undamaged) number inside the system's DP boxes.
 Some systems (like hull) have no rating, while others (like maneuvering jets) have multiple ratings depending on their state.

 Dice Mechanics

-Each dice roll is a number of dice (N) rolled against a hit number (H).
-All dice which roll less than or equal to the HN are hits.
-Any die which rolls a "0" is counted as a hit, and rerolled for possible additional hits (subsequent rolls of "0"); any die which rolls a "9" is counted as -1 hits, and is rerolled for possible additional -1 results (subsequent rolls of "9").
-Total hits from all dice are the roll's result, or hits.
+Each dice roll is a number of d10 (N) rolled against a hit number (H).
+All dice which roll ≤H are hits.
+Any die which rolls a "0" is counted as a hit, and rerolled for possible additional hits; any die which rolls a "9" is counted as -1 hits, and is rerolled for possible additional hits.
+All hits from all dice rolls total the roll's result.
+Normally, the effectiveness of a roll will be based on the result (the more hits, the more effective).
+Some rolls may simply require a mininum result in order to be successful, and a roll with hits less than this requirement will simply fail.

 Rolls are noted in the rules as N@H.